 Protecting journalists worldwide is important to us.

-With AP's global footprint, gathering news in more than 100 countries, our reporters face dangers every day.
-We take the safety of our staff very seriously — our global security team continually visits and updates security at all of our worldwide locations, particularly those in conflict zones.
-Reporters covering dangerous situations, from Afghanistan to areas facing a medical crisis, carry the latest safety equipment and receive intensive hostile environment training.
+With AP's global footprint, gathering news in nearly 100 countries, our reporters face dangers every day.
+We take the safety of our staff seriously — our global security team continually visits and updates security at our worldwide locations, particularly those in conflict zones.
+Reporters covering dangerous situations, from the recent wars in Ukraine and fighting in parts of Africa and the Middle East, to civil unrest in the United States and western Europe, carry the latest safety equipment and receive intensive hostile environment training.

 In 2016, in response to objections filed by AP and other news organizations, the Pentagon revised its Law of War guidelines to remove wording that could permit U.S. military commanders to treat war correspondents as "unprivileged belligerents" if they think the journalists are sympathizing or cooperating with enemy forces.
 The amended manual also dropped wording that equated journalism with spying.
 These revisions intended to clearly identify journalists as civilians and protect journalists under the law of war.